Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 Equation \eqref{eq:EPPF_FM} is valid when choosing a symmetric Dirichlet prior distribution on $(\pi_1, \ldots, \pi_{K})$.
 The choice of the value of $\gamma$ influences the entropy of the vector of weights: small values of $\gamma$ are associated to a low entropy while large values of $\gamma$ are associated to large entropy in $(\pi_1, \ldots, \pi_{K})$.
 In case of $\gamma = 1$, \cite{gnedin2010species} derives a form for $p_K(k)$ and \cite{stephens2000bayesian} and \cite{nobile2004posterior} propose $p_K(k)$ to be Poisson.
 In particular, when $p_K(k) = Pois(k-1 | \lambda)$ and $\gamma=1$, the finite mixture model has a stick-breaking representation \citep{argiento2019infinity}. \cite{richardson1997bayesian} and \cite{miller2018mixture} use $\gamma=1$ with a uniform prior $p_K(k)$ over $\{1, 2, \ldots, K_{\max}\}$.
 Sparse finite mixtures can be considered a special case of finite mixture models with an unknown number of components, because $p_K(k) = \mathbb{I}\{k \leq K_{max}\}$ puts all prior mass on a fixed number of components $K_{max}$.

 The use of $\gamma=1$ can introduce bias in the estimation of the number of clusters.
 According to \cite{fruhwirth2021generalized}, when $\gamma=1$, the expected value of $K_+$ tends to be close to the expected value of $K$ for most of the available prior distributions $p_K(k)$ in the literature (such as Poisson, uniform, geometric, and beta-negative-binomial).
 However, \cite{grazian2020loss} provide a decision-theoretic justification for using a beta-negative-binomial distribution with parameters $(1, \alpha,\beta)$.
-The choice of parameters allows control over the expectation and variance, but it is recommended to use a value of $\gamma$ smaller than one, such as $\gamma = \frac{1}{2}$.
+The choice of parameters allows control over prior expectation and variance, but it is recommended to use a value of $\gamma$ smaller than one, such as $\gamma = \frac{1}{2}$.

-Furthermore, \cite{gnedin2006exchangeable} demonstrate that model \eqref{eq:mixture_hierar}, with an unknown number of components and a fixed parameter $\gamma$, is equivalent to a mixture model with an infinite number of components and a Gibbs-type prior on the random partition.
+Furthermore, \cite{gnedin2006exchangeable} demonstrate that a finite mixture models, with a Dirichlet prior on the weights, fixed hyperparameter $\gamma$ and an unknown number of components, is equivalent to a mixture model with an infinite number of components and a Gibbs-type prior on the random partition.
 This model is the only finite mixture that induces a Gibbs-type prior (see Section \ref{sub:dpmixtures}).
 Interestingly, in this case, as $n \rightarrow \infty$, the number of clusters $K_+$ behaves similarly to the number of components $K$: